-- To watch the Key Stage 1 (Infants) video, please click here here to be directed to the "Lee and Kim" cartoon.
+- To watch the Key Stage 1 (Infants) video, please click here here to the "Lee and Kim" cartoon.

-- To watch the Key Stage 2 (Juniors) video, please click here to be directed to the "Jigsaw" short film.
+- To watch the Key Stage 2 (Juniors) video, please click here to the "Jigsaw" short film.

-For more information about CEOP and who they are, please click here to be directed to their website where you can find out more information and useful tips to keep your child safe.
+For more information about CEOP and who they are, please click here to their website where you can find out more information and useful tips to keep your child safe.

 INTERNET SAFETY - There is increasing concern over the potential dangers for children using the Internet, Facebook, MSN, etc.